-- 2. The application site is a triangular plot approximately 0.076 ha in size located close to the hamlet of Pluckley Thorne.
-It was previously in commercial use but is no longer operational.
-The site contains an overgrown open yard area with a small number of dilapidated buildings and structures.
-Vehicular access is from Smarden Bell Road. - 3.
-The site's southern boundary with Smarden Bell Road is well-defined by established trees which are subject to tree preservation order (TPO) with further mature landscaping evident around its boundaries. - 4.
+- 2. The application site is a triangular plot approximately 0.076Ha in size located close to the hamlet of Pluckley Thorne.
+It was previously in commercial use but has been vacant for a number of years.
+The site contains an overgrown open yard area with a small number of dilapidated buildings and structures. - 3.
+The site's southern boundary with Smarden Bell Road is well defined by established trees which are subject to tree preservation order (TPO) with further mature landscaping evident around its boundaries.
+Access to the site is from Smarden Bell Road. - 4.
 To the north and west of the site is agricultural land and on the opposite side of Smarden Bell Road to the south are Thorne House, a grade II listed building, and the Gooseberry Fields Glamping Site.
-East of the site is a new development comprising 4 houses with car barns granted at appeal (Ref: 19/01411/AS) and beyond that are a further row of dwellings named Thorne Cottages. - 5.
+East of the site is a new development comprising 4 houses with car barns granted at appeal (Ref: 19/01411/AS) and beyond that are further row of dwellings named Thorne Cottages. - 5.
 The site lies within the Mundy Bois Mixed Farmland Landscape Character Area (LCA).
 The site lies outside of the East Stour Catchment.